bioshazard/place-peer-hivemind/README.md

 this is meant to coordinate many willing participants in a common drawing of a given leader's loaded bitmap image.

+## TODO

+- Finish adding Hex -> picker ID switch: https://github.com/bioshazard/place-peer-hivemind/blob/master/peerjsleader.js#L118
+- Maybe add an interface for x/y offset configuration
+- Maybe change who you subscribe to in interface for slave
+- More stats for leader for current campaign on the draggable pane
+- Find a good way to include peerjs.min.js.
+Maybe host it on my peer broker server?
+- Clean this up to not look like a sketchy nightmare.

 ## Usage

 Go to reddit.com/r/place